United Airlines Flight 175: Crash

-The impact of Flight 175 also did some minor damage to the already-burning North Tower, as some windows on east face nearest to the South Tower were seen to have shattered the moment the pressure wave generated by the fireball hit them, something which may have aggravated the fires in that building.
+The impact of Flight 175 also did some minor damage to the already-burning North Tower, as some windows on the east face nearest to the South Tower blew out the moment the pressure wave generated by the fireball hit them, worsening the fires in the North Tower.
 After the plane passed through the tower, part of the plane's landing gear and fuselage came out the north side of the skyscraper and crashed through the roof and two of the floors of 45–47 Park Place, between West Broadway and Church Street, 600 ft north of the former World Trade Center.
 Three floor beams of the top floor of the building were destroyed, causing major structural damage.